wasidennis/ObjectFlow/README.md

 * For initialization, currently we use the ground truth of the first frame and propagate to following frames.
 If you prefer to use other initializations, please replace the ground truth data.

+* The model and code are available for non-commercial research purposes only.

 ## Hint

 * The current implementation for generating optical flow is slow, so you can replace it with other optical flow methods to speed up the process.